deependujha/projects-that-i-want-to-work-on/README.md

 - zig is a beautiful language if you're crazy enough.
 - building a [caddy](https://caddyserver.com/) like server from scratch in zig will be awesome.

+## nccl function implementation in go

+- implement `all-gather, all-reduce, broadcast, reduce, reduce-scatter, point-to-point send and receive` in go and zig.